Financial help when your child has a disability or chronic condition

 You can also visit the Work and Income website for information on:

-This is an allowance in addition to the Child Disability Allowance.
-It reimburses people for ongoing regular extra costs associated with having a disability that is expected to last 6 months or longer.
-The allowance is non-taxable and income tested.
-The amount you are paid depends on your costs.
+You can get this allowance as well as the Child Disability Allowance.
+It reimburses people for ongoing regular extra costs associated with having a disability expected to last 6 months or longer.
+The amount you receive doesn't depend on your income or assets.
+But it does depend on your costs.
 There is a limit to how much you can claim per week.

 Some costs might be: